 Lee also lectured at the annual Screen Actor’s Guild Conservatory Summer Seminar, and was recently honored to be chosen to give a series of post-graduate lectures on independent filmmaking at the prestigious University of California, Riverside Creative Writing MFA program.
+He also mentored MFA candidates' thesis feature film scripts.
 Lee also taught filmmaking, directing, screenwriting, and lectured on film genre at the Los Angeles Film School.

 Lee is an active Hollywood filmmaker.
 He recently produced the feature film Bachelor Lions, which starred David Arquette, Jon Lovitz, Robert Davi, Mitchel Musso, and James Maslow for RiverRock Films.
 He continues to work with RiverRock and Curation Films on numerous other projects as a writer/producer.